OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 At this point, you have configured self-service registration for the the customer applications.

-# Lab 5.3 Customize An Email Template
+# Lab 5.3 Customize an Email Template

  🎯 **Objective**    Customize the email template used to generate the email customers receive when they sign up for Okta Ice's customer apps.